cairis-platform/cairis/docs/examples.rst

 Exemplars
 ---------

-CAIRIS comes with two complete system specifications.
-These can be found in the cairis/examples/exemplars directory.
+CAIRIS comes with three complete system specifications.
+These are .cairis files that can be found in the cairis/examples/exemplars directory, but their component model files and images can be found in sub-directories within that directory.

 NeuroGrid
 ~~~~~~~~~